|NFQ Level||Level 8|

-Expected lab/practical hours: Practical classes are held in the afternoons
+- Practical classes are held in the afternoons.

-Students may incur the costs of some laboratory items, such as lab coats and manuals, as well as some of the costs costs associated with field trips.
+- Students may incur the costs of some laboratory items, such as lab coats and manuals, as well as some of the costs associated with field trips.

 Why Choose This Course

-This degree provides an essential grounding in the relevant science disciplines.
-Our degree courses have a strong emphasis on practical components, including fieldwork and laboratory skills, which provide relevant hands-on experience.
+This degree provides a fundamental grounding in the relevant science disciplines.
+Our degree courses place a strong emphasis on practical components, including fieldwork and laboratory skills, which provide relevant hands-on experience.

 Placement or Study Abroad Information

-Study abroad: The School of Biological, Earth and Environmental Science operates an exchange system with North American and European universities which allows students to substitute a year abroad for Year 3 in UCC.
+The School of Biological, Earth and Environmental Sciences operates an exchange system with North American and European universities which allows students to substitute a year abroad for Year 3 in UCC.

 Skills and Careers Information

-Mature students: Applicants should apply directly through the CAO, include a statement of interest and may be called for interview.
-Applicants are assessed on education, life and/or relevant experience as demonstrated in the CAO application and statement of interest.
+Applicants should apply directly through the CAO, include a statement of interest and may be called for an interview.
+Applicants are assessed on education, life, and/or relevant experience as demonstrated in the CAO application and statement of interest.
 There are approximately eight places available for mature applicants.